Jarcionek/The-Long-Dark-Helpers/README.md

 ## Installation

-Simply download and run jar file.
+Simply download and run the jar file.
 You need to have [Java](https://www.java.com/en/download/) installed.

+There is no really any installation - no shortcuts will be added to the desktop or the Start menu, nothing will be added to the Program Files folders or to the Windows registry.
+The program will create a folder in its current directory and all data it saves will be in this folder.

 ## Releases